-Preparing school lunches for your kids can be a timely, tedious event—even for the most organized parent.
+Preparing school lunches for your kids can be a time-consuming, tedious event—even for the most organized parent.
 Don’t feel guilty if it’s become a hated task.
 Not everyone can make a cucumber flower or a teddy bear sandwich.
 We’re all about doing what works best for you.
 And in our opinion, better school lunches mean planning ahead and keeping some key ingredients in your pantry and fridge as an effective way to always ensure you can get that lunch packed in short order.
 Even if it isn’t winning an beauty contests.

 Here are 10 tips to help make lunch production an easy (okay, fine, easier) task:

 - Stash ready-to-snack vegetables in the refrigerator.
 Wash and prepare vegetables (we like broccoli and cauliflower florets, celery sticks and carrot sticks, and sweet bell peppers) as soon as you bring them home from the store.
 Pop into containers filled with cold water and store in the fridge.
 Then just toss them into those lunch boxes in the morning—no extra prep required (plus there will always be veggies on hand for snacking!).